-2.2.
-Database
+4.2 Database

-Along with references to the audio data the content database contains meta-data related to the music pieces.
+Along with references to the audio data the content database contains metadata related to the music pieces.
 The design is based on a relational database structure and is similar to commonly used library systems, but simplified to suit our requirements.
 The interface for portal queries is a standard SQL command set.
+Meta-data include references to a composer database, lyrics, scores and other analysing remarks.